sbryngelson/academic-website-template/_pages/software.md

 <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-CPC-19.pdf" target="_blank"><button class="btn btn-primary btn-sm">PAPER</button></a>
 </center>

+<i>Developers: S. H. Bryngelson, V. Coralic, K. Schmidmayer, J. Meng, K. Maeda, J. S. Spratt, M. Rodriguez</i>

 MFC is a fully-documented open source parallel simulation software for multi-component, multi-phase, and bubbly flows.
 It is capable of efficiently solving a wide range of flows, including droplet atomization, shock–bubble interaction, and gas bubble cavitation.
 It includes the 5- and 6-equation thermodynamically-consistent diffuse-interface models to handle such flows, which are coupled to high-order interface-capturing methods, HLL-type Riemann solvers, and TVD time-integration schemes that are capable of simulating unsteady flows with strong shocks.
 The numerical methods are implemented in a flexible, modular framework that is amenable to future development.
 The methods are validated via comparisons to experimental results for shock–bubble, shock–droplet, and shock–water cylinder interaction problems and verified to be free of spurious oscillations for material-interface advection and gas–liquid Riemann problems.
 For smooth solutions, such as the advection of an isentropic vortex, the methods are verified to be high-order accurate.

 <ul style="overflow: hidden"></ul>
 </div>